Plans & Billing

 OpenRouter charges a 5% fee on requests routed through your own provider keys, but the first 1 million BYOK requests per month are free.
 See OpenRouter's BYOK guide for details.

-• The region you want to run in (for example, us-east-1)
+- The region you want to run in (for example,

-Bedrock is a good fit if your team needs Claude usage on an AWS bill, or has compliance requirements that route AI through your own AWS account.
+Bedrock is a good fit if your team needs model usage on an AWS bill, or has compliance requirements that route AI through your own AWS account.

 Using a provider we don't support directly (Azure, Vertex, etc.)